flarocca/react-native-music-player-service/README.md

 ### getCurrentTime

-Returns tue current timeframe where the current track is situated.
-If there is no track it returns 0.
+Returns the current elapsed time in seconds.
+If there is no track (e.g. calling it before setting the queue) it returns 0.

 - Return type: ``Promise<number>``